tsgates/arch-wiki-markdown/wiki/GTK+.md

 look for GTK+ 3.x and GTK+ 2.x apps.
 A few examples:

 1. Adwaita (part of gnome-themes-standard)
+2. Clearlooks-Phenix (AUR: clearlooks-phenix-gtk-theme)
-2. Newlooks for GKT+ 3 and Clearlooks for GTK+ 2
+3. Newlooks for GTK+ 3 and Clearlooks for GTK+ 2
-3. Zukitwo
+4. Zukitwo
-4. Elegant Brit
+5. Elegant Brit
-5. Atolm
+6. Atolm
-6. Hope
+7. Hope
+8. OMG

+> Note:

-Note:Some themes may require librsvg to display correctly, but not all specify it as a dependency.
+-   Some themes may require librsvg to display correctly, but not all specify it as a dependency.
 Try installing it if the chosen theme looks broken.

-Note:There probably are other themes.
+-   There probably are other themes.
 Some of these themes are available in the AUR.
 Also, some of them are not usable as-is for displaying a GTK+ 2.x panel (light text over light background), so you need to use the provided panel background.

 You could find what themes installed on your system have both an GTK+ 2.x and GTK+ 3.x version by using this command (don't work with names